jahneff/PHP-JavaScript-Checkers/README.md

 # PHP-JavaScript-Checkers
-This is a Chess game designed in Javascript and PHP
+This is a Checkers game designed in Javascript and PHP

 To play, check out http://35.233.147.168/Checkers-JS/src/checkers.php